samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 ## Why did we use the word Token vs Coin?

 We use the word “Token” because our Tokens are much more than a simple coin.
 In our view, coins really only have one function:  to act as simple stores of value.
-Our Tokens represent an  economic interest in our Foundation and is the exclusive payment instrument or currency for which operators can sell IT capacity via our Directory service.
+Our Tokens represent an  economic interest in our Foundation and is the exclusive payment instrument or currency for which operators can sell Internet IT capacity via our Directory service.

 ## Is our Token different from other digital currencies?

 We designed our Token to be different from other Tokens in several respects including the following:

 * Utility.
-From inception, our Tokens have a specific designated use as the payment currency for buying and selling IT capacity on our Grid.
+From inception, our Tokens have a specific designated use as the payment currency for buying and selling Internet IT capacity on our Grid.
 * Neutral.
 Our Foundation is mission- and value-based, has no shareholders and is not owned or controlled by any institution or government.
 * Green.
 Our blockchain is different - and enables much greater scalability to millions  of transactions without requiring outsize energy consumption
 * Secure.
 Also our blockchain is less vulnerable to large miner consortia controlling hashrates or DDOS and other attacks.
 All users and nodes are registered on our blockchain-based identity management platform enhancing security and privacy.